mxagar/elastic_search_guide/README.md

 // Note that dynamic mapping is applied,
 // - no employees field is specified
 // - age and gender are added
-PUT /department/_doc/3?routing=1
+// Note: the id of the parent document is used to get the shard PUT /department/_doc/3?routing=1
 {
   "name": "John Doe",